marioguenzel/ReactionOneTask/README.md

 # E2EEvaluation
-Evaluation framework for end-to-end analysis methods, published as part of my [master's thesis](https://github.com/tu-dortmund-ls12-rt/E2EEvaluation/blob/main/doc/E2EEvaluation.pdf).
+Evaluation framework for end-to-end analysis methods for cause-effect chains.
+The framework was initiated as part of the [master's thesis](https://github.com/tu-dortmund-ls12-rt/E2EEvaluation/blob/main/doc/E2EEvaluation.pdf) of Robin Edmaier.
 It integrates many different end-to-end analysis methods and allows to evaluate them on different benchmarks.
 The framework can be used to perform the following steps:

 1. Generating task sets